Beth-Williams/STP/README.md

 **Description:**

-Sailing Trip Planner is a Windows Form Application, written in C#.
+Sailing Trip Planner is a Windows Form Application, written in C#, using Visual Studio Community 2015.
+It was designed using Windows 10 OS on a PC.

 This particular application is tailored to my personal sailboat, a 1967 Cal 25, moored at Squalicum Harbor, where majority of my trips occur in and around the San Juan Islands area.